lane-webperformance/legion-starter-pack/README.md

 legion-starter-pack
 -------------------

-This is a "batteries included" npm package, shrinkwrapped with a stable build of all of the Legion libraries and example testcases.
+This is a "batteries included" npm package based on the latest stable versions of the Legion libraries and example testcases.
+It intentionally lags behind the bleeding edge.

 You can use this package to learn from the examples or as a starting point for your own testcase development.